-15.1 The Board is responsible for evaluating and determining the nature and extent of the risks it is willing to take in achieving the Group's strategic objectives, and ensuring that the Group establishes and maintains appropriate and effective risk management and internal control systems.
-The Board should oversee management in the design, implementation and monitoring of the risk management and internal control systems, and Management should provide a confirmation to the Board on the effectiveness of these systems.
+15.1 The Board is responsible for evaluating and determining the nature and extent of the risks it is willing to take in achieving the Group's strategic objectives.
+Such risks would include, amongst others, material risks relating to ESG.
+The Board is responsible for ensuring that the Group establishes and maintains appropriate and effective risk management and internal control systems for the purpose of dealing with identified risks, safeguarding the Group's assets, preventing and detecting fraud, misconduct and loss, ensuring the accuracy of the Group's financial reports and achieving compliance with applicable laws and regulations.
+The Board should oversee management in the design, implementation and monitoring of the risk management and internal control systems on an ongoing basis.
+The Board is also responsible for ensuring that the effectiveness of the Group's risk management and internal control systems is reviewed at least annually, and Management should provide a confirmation to the Board on the effectiveness of these systems.